Non-Invertible Chiral Symmetry and Exponential Hierarchies: Introduction

 Let us now focus on the main class of examples described below.
 Our first result, derived in section \ref{secABJ}, is to clarify the nature of chiral symmetry in abelian gauge theory.
 In general, a common understanding is that a classical $U(1)_{\text{chiral}}$ symmetry with an ABJ anomaly \cite{Adler:1969gk, Bell:1969ts} is destroyed quantum mechanically.

 Instead, as we argue below, in a certain cases the chiral symmetry is not destroyed, but its nature is changed from an ordinary invertible symmetry classically, to a non-invertible symmetry quantum-mechanically.
 One such case is when the gauge symmetry that causes the ABJ anomaly is abelian, which we call an abelian ABJ anomaly.
-More generally this can also happen when the gauge group has a non-trivial fundamental group.
+More generally, this can also happen when the gauge group has a non-trivial fundamental group.

 In more detail, we construct non-invertible topological defects $\mathcal{D}_{k}$ which act on local operators as a discrete chiral symmetry rotation by a $k$-th root of unity.
 Semi-classically, these defects may be understood as a composite of the naive invertible chiral symmetry defect $\mathcal{C}_{k}$ fused with a three-dimensional topological field theory whose spectrum of lines is precisely chosen to compensate for the anomaly of $\mathcal{C}_{k}$.
-In the terminology of \cite{Hsin:2018vcg}, the relevant topological theory is a minimal abelian TQFT $\mathcal{A}^{N,p}$, where the indices specify the properties of the theory and are explained in more detail below.
+In the terminology of \cite{Hsin:2018vcg}, the relevant topological theory is a minimal abelian TQFT $\mathcal{A}^{N,p}$, where the index $N$ specifies that the theory has $\mathbb{Z}_{N}^{(1)}$ one-form symmetry, and $p$ controls the spins of the associated abelian anyons (see \eqref{spinp} below).
 In equations, we thus write

 where above the appearance of the $U(1)$ field strength $f$ indicates that the bulk is coupled to the TQFT by gauging its one-form symmetry using the magnetic one-form symmetry generated by $f$.
 This mimics the familiar coupling of the electromagnetic gauge field in the fractional quantum hall effect.
 (See e.g.\ \cite{Kapustin:2014gua} for further discussion of coupling a TQFT to a QFT.)